 37—My Master Trusts Me (Genesis 39) Tells of Joseph’s prosperity as master of Potiphar’s house and then his imprisonment because of the jealous lies of Potiphar’s wife.

-39—Israel Goes into Egypt (Genesis 41-47) Tells how Joseph’s brothers come to Egypt for grain during the famine and how all of Joseph’s family is brought to live in Egypt.
+39—Israel Goes into Egypt (Genesis 41-47) Tells of Joseph’s brothers coming to Egypt for grain during the famine and how all of Joseph’s family is brought to live in Egypt.

-40—Blessings with Crossed Hands (Genesis 47-48) Tells how Jacob adopts Joseph’s sons, Ephraim and Manasseh, as his own and then crosses his hands to give Ephraim the blessing of the firstborn.
+40—Blessings with Crossed Hands (Genesis 47-48) Tells how Jacob adopts Joseph’s sons, Manasseh and Ephraim, as his own and then crosses his hands to give Ephraim the blessing of the firstborn.

 41—Jacob’s Passing (Genesis 49-50) Tells of Jacob’s patriarchal blessings to his twelve sons, of his death, and of his family’s trip back to Canaan for his burial.